ducminhgd/interview/README.md

 1. In MySQL, what is difference between BTREE and HASH indices?
 [Answer](technical/database.md#in-mysql-what-is-difference-between-btree-and-hash-indices)
 2. What are differences between `COUNT(*)`, `COUNT(1)` and `COUNT(column_name)`?
 [Answer](technical/database.md#what-are-differences-between-count-count1-and-countcolumn_name)
 3. Explain the different types of SQL commands.
 [Answer](technical/database.md#explain-the-different-types-of-sql-commands)
+4. Explain the different types of `JOIN`.
+5. What’s the difference between a `WHERE` clause and a `HAVING` clause?
+6. What’s the difference between a `TRUNCATE` command and a `DELETE` command?

 ## Coding